Stopped by the Food Police: How to Respond When Somebody Comments about Your Food or Your Body

 Sometimes the Extreme Mean sounds like Means Well, but they’re not the same.
 When Extreme Mean says “Oh, I was just trying to tell you to be healthy because I care about you,” they don’t mean they care about you, they want to cover up or excuse their comment as “concern.”

-Means Well will say the same, but actually be confused.
+Means Well will say the same, but will actually be confused.
 They genuinely thought this was the best way to express their care for you.
 If they knew it was harmful in any way, they’d try to change the way they’re acting or talking, they just don’t know how to be helpful or they don’t know that it’s not helpful in this moment.

 How to Respond When Somebody Comments about Your Food or Your Body